DevNambi/blog-drafts/uw - 20 - time to graduate.md

 # UW - Time to Graduate

 In my [last post](http://blogs.uw.edu/fractals/introduction/), I introduced myself and gave some background into data science in academia.
-Now, let's look at one big
+This time, I want to look at a single big challenge: time to graduate.

+## Leverage

 *"Always work on the thing with the highest leverage" - Aaron Swartz* (FIX_QUOTE)